MaksymKrut/appium2-greenfield/README.md

 https://github.com/appium/appium-uiautomator2-driver#capabilities

 Problem: Not all jukeboxes are active.
 Solution: Loop through available and get first active.
+Problem: Random state of currently playing artist/song on jukebox page.
+Can be either big or small album square.
+Solution: Swipe album up to hide.
 Problem: Random Welcome and Login popups.
 Solution: Added helper catcher for those popups.